What Objects Can Be Electroplated?

 Once the metal’s electroplating is done, the resultant metal piece is cleaned and dried to give it a final look.

-I have always been fond of learning new ways to do things like including electroforming and electroplating in my art creations.
+I have always been fond of learning new ways to do things including electroforming and electroplating in my art creations.

 I found electroplating to be very useful for making pieces of metal look enticing by coating them with gold and silver.